 Which direction do the system panel cables connect?

 The system panel cables are not keyed so can be plugged in any direction.
-With the exception of the LED cables, the system panel connector cables can be plugged in any direction.
+Except for the LED cables, the system panel connector cables can be plugged in any direction.
 If the LED cables are plugged in backward, the LED light will not work.
-Usually with most modern motherboards you can identify what cable goes where by looking at the motherboard for a + and a - symbol.
+Usually, with most modern motherboards, you can identify what cable goes where by looking at the motherboard for a + and a - symbol.
 The colored wire (powered wire) would connect to the + symbol and a white or black cable (ground) would connect to the - symbol.

-In the above diagram example, copied from a motherboard manual, you can see how each of these cables connects to the motherboard.
-For example, in the top left portion for the Power LED (PLED) the first pin is PLED+, which indicates the colored wire side of the connector connects to this pin.
+In the diagram example above, copied from a motherboard manual, you can see how each of these cables connects to the motherboard.
+For example, in the top-left portion for the PLED (Power LED), the first pin is PLED+, which indicates the colored wire side of the connector connects to this pin.
 Keep in mind that how these cables connect vary depending on your motherboard.